sketchplugins/plugin-directory/README.md

 - [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data
 - [Toggle Greyscale](https://github.com/KevinGutowski/ToggleGreyscale), by Kevin Gutowski: A Sketch plugin that adds a layer to your artboard so that you can preview your mocks in greyscale.
 - [Toggle Pixel Fitting](https://github.com/KevinGutowski/PixelFit), by KevinGutowski: A simple plugin to change your pixel fitting preference.
+- [Transifex Sketch Plugin](https://github.com/transifex/transifex-sketch-plugin), by Transifex: Start localization at the design phase.
+Accelerate your workflow by bringing the Product, Design and Localization teams closer.
 - [Translate From JSON](https://github.com/kbirgoren/sketch-json-translator), by kbirgoren: A Sketch plugin lets you use variables for texts in your designs.
 - [Truncat](https://github.com/KevinGutowski/Truncat), by Kevin Gutowski: A Sketch plugin to truncate text.
 - [Turkish Data](https://github.com/ozgurgunes/Sketch-Turkish-Data), by Özgür Güneş: Turkish data supplier plugin.